 Texas A&M University - College Station is a good decision for students pursuing an Urban & Regional Planning degree.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.

 Cornell University is a great option for students pursuing an Urban & Regional Planning degree.
 Graduates of the urban planning program make about $50,043 for their early career and $95,730 in their mid career.
-Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.
+This school is one of the largest schools in New York.

 About 51.0% of students submit ACT scores, with the standard score being in the 32 range.
 About 90.6% of the educators at this school are full-time and have regular office hours, so they are more available to help.
 Videos from Cornell could be a great way to get more info on the university.